veg/hyphy-tutorials/selection/README.md

 Running alignment-wide tests for episodic diversification (BUSTED).
 ------------------------------------------------------------------

+>BUSTED is a method we are currently preparing for publication.
+It has been extensively tested and shows better power and accuracy than either ["branch-site" models in PAML](http://mbe.oxfordjournals.org/content/24/5/1219.short), or the ["covarion" style models](http://mbe.oxfordjournals.org/content/early/2013/10/16/molbev.mst198)

 We will perform branch-site model-based tests for episodic selection affecting a proportion of sites in the alignment along a proportion of branches in the tree (i.e. is there evidence of selection **somewhere** in the alignment).
 The data set in we are using includes partial clonal HIV-1 env sequences from epidemiologically linked partners (source and recipient)

 1. Select the appropriate analysis to run